Hand, wrist and finger problems

-The hands and wrist is an extraordinary part of our body and allow us an ability to perform multiple different activities and daily tasks.
+The hand and wrist is an extraordinary part of our body and allows us an ability to perform multiple different activities and daily tasks.
 The hand includes several joints, bones and surrounding soft tissues.

 Most of the time there is a very simple explanation for wrist, hand or finger/ thumb pain.
 Problems often occur as a result of doing too much or something new.
 As you get older, pain in your wrist, hand or fingers/thumb, can flare up now and again, often for no reason.
 However the most common cause of wrist, hand and finger problems are as a result of injury or trauma.